 Blinks

-The Actions Spec v1 does not concern itself with visualization or layout, such as image, title, button or input positioning.
+The v1 of the Actions spec does not concern itself with visualization or layout, including images, titles, buttons, or input positioning.

-This is the responsibility of Blinks.
-In this section, we describe how blinks are constructed from actions, aspects of Blinks that are affected by the Actions specification, and other matters of design.
+All of this is handled on the Blinks side.
+In this section, we describe how Blinks are constructed from actions, various aspects of Blinks that are affected by the Actions specification, and other matters of design.

-Blinks may be linked to Actions in at least 3 ways:
+Blinks may be linked to Actions in at least three ways:

-1. Sharing an explicit Action URL: solana-action://https://actions.alice.com/donate.
+.
 In this case, only supported clients may render the Blink.
-There will be no fallback link preview, or site that may be visited outside of the unsupporting client.
+There will be no fallback link preview or site that may be visited outside of the unsupported client.

-E.g. https://alice.com/actions.json maps https://alice.com/donate, a website URL at which users can donate to Alice, to API URL e.g. https://actions.alice.com/donate, at which Actions for donating to Alice are hosted.
+For example, https://alice.com/actions.json maps https://alice.com/donate--a website URL at which users can donate to Alice--to an API URL like https://actions.alice.com/donate, which hosts Actions for donating to Alice.

 If you want to test if your Action URL does indeed unfurl on a Blink, you can paste it into dial.to and it will render the Blink modal.

-We've included an Action validation tool in there which will parse your API and check if the GET, POST and OPTIONS requests work as required.
-(It even checks for CORS errors)
+At this location we've included an Action validation tool which will parse your API and check if the GET

-Clients that support Blinks should take any of the 3 above formats and correctly unfurl the action directly in the client.
+Clients that support Blinks should take any of the three above formats and correctly unfurl the action directly in the client.

 For clients that do not support Blinks, there should be an underlying website.
 In other words, the browser is the universal fallback.

-• Option 1 above is the most basic form, but also the most limiting in that unsupported clients have no way to handle the link.
+Option one above is the most basic form, but it's also the most limiting in that unsupported clients have no way to handle the link.

-• Option 2 is the most advanced, in that the developer has done work to map some site to some action.
+Option two is the most advanced, in that the developer has done work to map some site to some action.

-• Option 3 on the other hand, is the purest manifestation of the actions technology: it fully decouples the action to be taken (the inner URL) from the client in which it’s taken (the outer URL).
+Option three, on the other hand, is the purest manifestation of the actions technology.
+It fully decouples the action to be taken (the inner URL) from the client in which it’s taken (the outer URL).

-We cover Option 3 in greater detail in the next section.
+We cover option three in greater detail in the next section.

 This section describes how Blinks choose to layout actions based on the types and number of actions returned from an Action API.

-Blinks should support some combination of the above—multiple actions & at most one user input text field—where there may be multiple actions, & user input.
+Blinks should support some combination of the above—multiple actions and at most one user input text field—where there may be multiple actions and user input.

-Text fields have a single button associated with them, that requires an input from the user to be clicked.
+Text fields have a single associated button that requires an input from the user to be clicked.
 Text fields may not be linked to multiple buttons.
 (E.g. memo on your vote is not supported by the MVP.)

 Users should not have to tap anything to render the current state of an action, including any dynamic content or validation state that may be needed.
 That state is determined when the action is first rendered on the screen.